 Paddington Bear Statue in Leicester Square

-Find the iconic British and well loved Paddington Bear sitting on a bench eating his marmalade sandwiches.
-He represents the later years and the great adventures of the Paddington bear movies 1 and 2.
-Depicting a scene from the Paddington bear movies voiced by Ben Whishaw.
-These paddington movies also premiered in Leicester Square in 2014 and 2017.
+Find the iconic British and well-loved Paddington Bear sitting on a bench eating his marmalade sandwiches.
+He represents the later years and the great adventures of the Paddington Bear movies 1 and 2.
+Depicting a scene from the Paddington Bear movie voiced by Ben Whishaw.
+These Paddington movies also premiered in Leicester Square in 2014 and 2017.
 Why not sit on the bench beside him and have your lunch?

 Laurel and Hardy Statue in Leicester Square

 High above TKTS Booth teetering on the rooftop you will see the famous comedy duo, Laurel and Hardy.
 This statue depicts the 1929 short film, Libert.
 The pair appeared in over 106 films with their clumsy funny antics.
 The TKTS booth is also the best place in London to get cheap theatre tickets!